How to Do the Preacher Curl to Blow Up Your Biceps

 Since the preacher curl really hones in on the biceps muscle, it’s excellent for increasing strength and size.
 And since the move concentrates on one motion, you can really focus on doing it with correct form.

-Why should you bother with building stronger biceps?
+Why should you bother with training biceps?
 Only because you use them every single day!
 Anytime you pick something up — like grocery bags, moving boxes, or babies — you’re engaging your biceps.
 And if you work to make them stronger, then it will make these daily tasks much easier and more efficient.

 What Muscles Do Preacher Curls Work?